Open Bandit Dataset and Pipeline: Towards Realistic and Reproducible Off-Policy Evaluation: Off-Policy Evaluation

-\paragraph{Direct Method (DM).} DM~\citep{beygelzimer2009offset} first estimates the mean reward function using a supervised machine learning model, such as random forest or ridge regression.
+\paragraph{Direct Method (DM).} DM~\citep{beygelzimer2009offset} first estimates $q$ using a supervised machine learning model, such as random forest or ridge regression.
 It then plugs it in to estimate the policy value as

 where $\hat{q}(x,a)$ is a reward estimator.
-If $\hat{q}(x,a)$ is a good approximation of the mean reward function, DM estimates the policy value accurately.
-If $\hat{q}(x,a)$ fails to approximate the mean reward function well, however, the final estimator is no longer consistent.
+If $\hat{q}(x,a)$ is accurate, DM also estimates the policy value accurately.
+If $\hat{q}(x,a)$ is inaccurate, however, the final estimator is no longer consistent.
+The model misspecification issue is problematic because the extent of misspecification cannot be easily quantified from data~\citep{farajtabar2018more,voloshin2019empirical}.

-\paragraph{Inverse Probability Weighting (IPW).} To alleviate the issue with DM, researchers often use IPW~\citep{precup2000eligibility,Strehl2010}.
-IPW re-weights the observed rewards by the importance weight as
+\paragraph{Inverse Probability Weighting (IPW).} To alleviate the issue with DM, IPW is often used~\citep{precup2000eligibility,strehl2010learning}.
+This estimator weighs the observed rewards by the importance weights as

 where $w(x,a) := \pi_e(a \mid x) / \pi_b(a \mid x)$.
-When the behavior policy is known, IPW is unbiased and consistent for the policy value.
+When the behavior policy is known, IPW is unbiased and consistent.
 However, it can have a large variance, especially when the evaluation policy deviates significantly from the behavior policy.